Burnsville, West Virginia

 In comparison, the 2000 Census shows Burnsville had a population of 481 people and a land area of 1.08 square miles [2.8 km²].
 This gives a population density of 444.5 people per square mile [171.6 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Burnsville.
 You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
-More information about the nature of these changes can be found in the section Census-to-Census Observations ... (see below).
+More information about the nature of these differences can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...

 At the time of the 2010 Census, Burnsville had 253 Housing Units<3> and with its population of 510 people, this averages 2.02 people per Housing Unit.

 The 2010 Census shows Burnsville had a land area of 1.06 square miles [2.7 km²].
 This translates to 232.1 Housing Units per square mile [89.6 housing units/km²].